Kmeakin/walrus-report/src/20-reference.md

 ### Early Returns
 Just as `break` allows programs to return from loops early, `return` allows programs to return from functions early, without executing the rest of the function body.
-Although Walrus' pratice of automatically returning the value of the last expression in a function body obviates most of the need for `return`, it may still be useful in situations where a function cannot easily be expressed with a single exit point.
+Although Walrus' practice of automatically returning the value of the last expression in a function body obviates most of the need for `return`, it may still be useful in situations where a function cannot easily be expressed with a single exit point.